The8Crow8/BannerlordTogetherEasyMods/README.md

 C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Bin\Win64_Shipping_Client

 If you have installed STEAM on an external storage device  it won't be  Drive C:

+Too long didn't read?
+Here is a VIDEO to watch How to Install:  https://vimeo.com/1197551261?share=copy&fl=sv&fe=ci